prtetteh/prtetteh.github.io/README.md

 ## Profile

 Accomplished business professional with expertise in customer service, strategic negotiation, supply chain processes, transport logistics, and asset procurement.
 Proven ability to lead small teams, enhancing productivity and sales.
-Eager to leverage my professional and academic background, along with strong interpersonal, innovative, negotiation, and analytical skills, to contribute to a customer-focused organization and develop effective promotional strategies for market growth.
+Eager to leverage my professional and academic background, along with strong interpersonal, innovative, negotiation, and analytical skills, to contribute to a supply chain customer-focused organization and develop effective promotional strategies for market growth.

 ---